Vanip1234/Vanip1234/README.md

 - 👋 Hi, I’m @Vanip1234
 - 👀 I’m interested in Data Scientist
 - 🌱 I’m currently learning Data Science
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking for Bright future and career in data
-- 📫 How to reach me ...
+- 📫 u can reach me out with my git profile

 <!---
 Vanip1234/Vanip1234 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.